Time For Airport Security To Relax?

 An estimated 24 million people are flying this Thanksgiving holiday, with millions more to follow before the end of the year.
 So we thought, why not spend a few minutes talking about airport security?
 For all of you who squeezed that last bit of shampoo into a travel-sized container or laid out your best socks for the security walkthrough, you may have wondered is all of this is still necessary?
 John Pistole says it is.
 He's head of the Transportation Security Administration.
 While he says the limit on liquids and other items is still key to the TSA's air safety strategy, he points out that some rules have been relaxed.

-We've also initiated what we call TSA pre-check, which is a known trusted traveler type of program.
+We've also initiated what we call TSA pre-check, which is a known, trusted-traveler type of program.
 We started that last year.
 And now we are in 32 airports.
 So anybody who's in TSA pre-check is either elite frequent flyer or has signed up for the Customs and Border Protection's Global Entry program.
 So we know more about them.
 We know travel patterns, history, background, things like that.
 They can go to a dedicated lane.
-They keep their shoes on, keep your belt on, keep a light jacket and then go through extradited physical screening because we're done pre-screening of them.
+They keep their shoes on, keep their belt on, keep a light jacket and then go through expedited physical screening because we've done pre-screening of them.
 So we're moving away from that one-size-fits-all, allowing our officers to, we think, provide the most effective security in the most efficient way.

 CORNISH: What are some of the difficulties in focusing on risk, which I can imagine is more subjective, involves more training?
 And we've heard reports that terrorists are looking for, quote, unquote, "clean operators," people who would survive these kinds of registrations and checks.

 PISTOLE: Yeah.
 So the whole idea is to have multiple layers of security so there's not a single point of failure.
-So, for example, we have the (unintelligible) officers who are at airport checkpoints and in and around the airports to look for suspicious activity.
+So, for example, we have detection officers who are at airport checkpoints and in and around the airports to look for suspicious activity.
 We have bomb-sniffing K-9s in some locations.
-We have, you know - it's supposed to trace detections - the swabbing of hands that we may do in a random and unpredictable way.
-Sometimes we do something actually at the departure gate just to make sure that we're not too predictable in what we do so terrorists can't game the system.
+We have explosive trace detection, the swabbing of hands that we may do in a random and unpredictable way.
+Sometimes we'll do something actually at the departure gate, just to make sure that we're not too predictable in what we do so terrorists can't game the system.